Teichlab/bracer/README.md

     pip3 install -r requirements.txt

 It is **highly** recommended that numpy and biopython are first installed through your system's package manager or conda.
+Setting up the python requirements takes approximately 90 s on a "normal" desktop computer with a "normal" internet connection.

 Note: Seaborn depends on the module statsmodels, which if updated through other packages may cause problems in Seaborn.
 If such issues arise, try to uninstall statsmodels and install again: